 That being said, some taxes in Washington State are quite high.
 The overall average sales tax in Washington is the fourth-highest in the U.S. Washington also has its own estate tax with a fairly low exemption.

 Is Social Security taxable in Washington State?

-No. Social Security retirement benefits are not taxed at the state or local level in Washington State.
+Social Security retirement benefits are not taxed at the state or local level in Washington State.